buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     'change' is recommended.

   * ``buildbot_server``
-    (required to send to a buildbot master) the URL of the buildbot master to which you will connect (as of this writing, the same server and port to which slaves connect).
+    (required to send to a buildbot master) the URL of the buildbot master to which you will connect (as of this writing, the same server and port to which workers connect).

   * ``buildbot_port``
-    (optional, defaults to 9989) the port of the buildbot master to which you will connect (as of this writing, the same server and port to which slaves connect)
+    (optional, defaults to 9989) the port of the buildbot master to which you will connect (as of this writing, the same server and port to which workers connect)

   * ``buildbot_pqm``
     (optional, defaults to not pqm) Normally, the user that commits the revision is the user that is responsible for the change.